Which is the correct statement?

 D) A company that supplies gas or electricity

-D) IT Asset
+A) IT Asset Management Practice

 Which of the following are outputs of Obtain/Build?